4 Lessons in Localisation from Famous eCommerce Brands

 Takeaway: Best Buy made the mistake of not considering the cultural and linguistic nuances of its audience in China.
-If you are planning to launch your brand in a new market, localizing your brand name is a great idea.
-A localized name will help create a great brand recall value among your audience.
+If you are planning to launch your brand in a new market, localising your brand name is a great idea.
+A localised name will help create a great brand recall value among your audience.

 However, it’s essential that you seek the help of native speakers.
-Your localized brand name must convey your brand’s primary marketing message in the best possible way to make a great impact.
+Your localised brand name must convey your brand’s primary marketing message in the best possible way to make a great impact.

 Given the large number of pages and descriptions, eCommerce sites have, ‘thin content’ is a recurring issue for quite a lot of them.
 For Google, any content that matches these characteristics is ‘thin content’:

 When Google updated its algorithm to identify low-quality content, eBay lost more than 33% of its organic traffic.
 It fell from position 6 to position 25 within a course of 3 days. eBay’s fall in search ranking happened mainly due to its category pages which had just a few lines of text for each product, along with many links to similar product pages.

 Takeaway: If your eCommerce website has multiple pages, all of them contribute to its SEO.
 Hence, it’s important that your translation service provides SEO friendly translations that don’t just maintain your SEO ranking but also improve your site’s ranking in local searches.

 4. When Target didn’t quite hit the bull’s eye in Canada